yimun/PaintBoard/README.md

 PaintBoard
 ==========

-A MFC application to anylise the image and paint its path on the screen
+A MFC application to anylise the image and paint its path on the screen by using OpenCV library